Photo: Dr. Jean-Paul Rodrigue, 2013.

 Food distribution relies on a very stable demand that must be satisfied in a timely fashion, particularly for the distribution of perishable food products such as produce, dairy, and meat.
 The tendency has been the consolidation of food distribution in large complexes servicing extensive markets through the cross-docking paradigm (outbound and inbound sides of the distribution center and warehousing in the middle).
 The facility in the above photo is a 1.1 million square foot Regina warehouse owned by Loblaw, which is comprised of several chambers:

 - Grocery (G) section with 285,000 square feet at room temperature.

-- Dairy and meat (D) section with a total 75,000 square feet at 2 degrees Celsius.
+- The dairy and meat (D) section has a total of 75,000 square feet at 2 degrees Celsius.

 - Frozen (F) section with 82,000 square feet at -10 degrees Celsius.